 Below: 1st photo - The lobes of the calyx are very short, triangular shaped and slightly spreading.
 Note that the cluster rises between leaf axils not opposite of leaf axil.
 2nd photo - Fruit is green at first before turning black.
 The calyx lobes are persistent on the the fruit.

 Below: Mature black fruit.
 Each berry contains up to 12 small angled but flattened seeds.

 Notes: Black Nightshade is not indigenous to the Garden but it was present by the time of Martha Crone's 1951 Garden census.
-The University of Minnesota and the MN DNR previously reported that the species considered present in Minnesota is S. nigrum L. var. virginicum L. The U of M reports there are 7 species of Solanum in Minnesota but the DNR only lists 5 on their county survey data.
-Two other species of the Nightshade Family are found in the Garden - Climbing Nightshade and Clammy Groundcherry.
+The The University of Minnesota herbarium reports there are 7 species of Solanum in Minnesota but the DNR only lists 5 on their county survey data.
+(2019) Two other species of the Nightshade Family are found in the Garden - Climbing Nightshade and Clammy Groundcherry.
 In North America, S. nigrum is found across the continent except the west coast states and provinces and the far north provinces of Canada.

 Toxic: The poisonous qualities of the plant vary with the period of growth.
 The leaves and green berries, containing the narcotic alkaloid Solanine, are poisonous to humans and mammals.
 After the berries mature and turn black, they are edible, in limited quantities, by adult humans but should be avoided by children.
 The level of solanine in the plant varies with the season, more early, less later.
 All members of the Nightshade family have a narcotic property, which is why some of them are highly poisonous.
 However, this plant family also includes the tomato and the potato.
 Black Nightshade is said to possess greater narcotic properties than the Climbing Nightshade.
 (Ref. #7).
 The plant must not be confused with Belladonna, or Deadly Nightshade (Atropa bella-donna L.), which however, is quite restricted in distribution in the United States - and not known in Minnesota.
 Culpepper (Ref. #4b) wrote: "Do not mistake the deadly nightshade for this, if you know it not, you may then let them both alone."

 Fernald (Ref.#6) writes that Black Nightshade was sometime cultivated under the name "Garden Huckleberry" with the ripe berries being used as cooked fruit for pies and preserves, but they tasted not like Huckleberries but like a mildly bitter tomato.
 Apparently it was common in the farm country of the central U.S. for the ripe berries to be cooked and used that way without ill effects.
 He references a report of Professor Charles Bessey from 1905 that appeared in the American Botanist about where this use was common.
 [Eloise Butler said that Bessey was "the most enthusiastic teacher I ever met".
-He was a professor at the University of Iowa and late at Nebraska.
+He was a professor at the University of Iowa and later at Nebraska.
 Eloise took many summer botany excursions with him prior to becoming curator of the Garden.]

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.